Health Protection (Coronavirus, Restrictions) (England) Regulations 2020: Legal basis

-As with the original regulations, this statutory instrument was introduced by Secretary of State for Health and Social Care, Matt Hancock, using emergency powers under the Public Health (Control of Disease) Act 1984.
-The legal basis for the use of the powers was stated to be as before.
-The regulations came into force at midnight prior to 13 May, and were laid before parliament at 9.30am on the same day.
+The amendments were made under the same emergency powers as the main regulations.
+They came into force at midnight prior to 13 May, and were laid before parliament at 9.30am on the same day.
 The Secretary of State again used section 45R of the 1984 act to enact the regulations "by reason of urgency" subject to retrospective approval by resolution of each House of Parliament within twenty-eight days.

 Changes to the regulations

 SI 2020/500 provided for the opening of garden centres and outdoor sports courts.
 It expanded the list of "reasonable excuses" for leaving home to permit people to collect goods that had been pre-ordered from a business; to use a waste or recycling centre; and to move home and engage in related activities such as viewing properties to buy or rent.

 The rules on exercise away from the home were relaxed to allow it to be taken with several members of the same household or with one member of another household.
 Visits to public open spaces (including public gardens) for the purposes of open-air recreation were also allowed, again if desired with several members of the same household or with one member of another household.

 The fixed penalty for a first breach of the regulations was increased from £60 to £100 – as before, with a 50% reduction for prompt payment.